Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 * Public cloud
   The cloud infrastructure is provisioned for open use by the general public
 * Hybrid cloud
-  This is a combination of multiple infrastructures (e.g. having the compute power for 90% of the time, but for burst, go to a public cloud)
+  This is a combination of multiple infrastructures (e.g. having the computing power for 90% of the time, but for burst, go to a public cloud)

 These are the service models: